paritytech/substrate-telemetry/README.md

        substrate-telemetry-frontend
    ```

    **NOTE:** Here we used `SUBSTRATE_TELEMETRY_URL=ws://localhost:8000/feed`.
 This will work if you test with everything running locally on your machine but NOT if your backend runs on a remote server.
 Keep in mind that the frontend docker image is serving a static site running your browser.
 The `SUBSTRATE_TELEMETRY_URL` is the WebSocket url that your browser will use to reach the backend.
-Say your backend runs on a remore server at `192.168.0.100`, you will need to set the IP/url accordingly in `SUBSTRATE_TELEMETRY_URL`.
+Say your backend runs on a remote server at `foo.example.com`, you will need to set the IP/url accordingly in `SUBSTRATE_TELEMETRY_URL` (in this case, to `ws://foo.example.com/feed`).

 With these running, you'll be able to navigate to [http://localhost:3000](http://localhost:3000) to view the UI.
 If you'd like to connect a node and have it send telemetry to your running shard, you can run the following: